bbritton82/hello-world/README.md

 Initial and test repo on git.

-I'm jsut trying to get to grips with GIT so I can start to use Jenkins with it.
+I'm just trying to get to grips with GIT so I can start to use Jenkins with it.